hSaria/ChromaTerm/readme.md

 ## About
-Chromaterm is a terminal colorization tool that runs on linux and is produced by TunnelsUp.com.
-It essentially acts as a wrapper for the linux shell.
+ChromaTerm-- is a slimmed-down version of ChromaTerm, the terminal colorization tool that runs on Linux and is produced by TunnelsUp.com.
+It essentially acts as a wrapper for the Linux shell.
 Once it starts it then starts a new shell.
-Any activity within that new shell will be ran through Chromaterm.
-Chromaterm listens for keywords, that are user defined, and will highlight them with user defined colors.
+Any activity within that new shell will be ran through ChromaTerm.
+ChromaTerm listens for keywords that act as functions that allow you to configure ChromaTerm. and will highlight them with user defined colors.

-This can be extremely helpful especially when accessing Cisco routers and firewalls from a central Linux server.
-Colorizing the ssh screen of a Cisco CLI output is very convenient.
+This tools can be extremely helpful for getting you to notice specific keywords by coloring them.

 ## Screenshots
 Below are screenshots of using chromaterm while SSH'd into a Cisco firewall.<br>